 The Himalayan Tahr was described by George Schaller as “the quintessential goat” due to the mountainous and inaccessible terrain that it chooses for its home.
 The horns will reach a length of only 46cm's but a mature bull in winter cape is a sight to behold, rivalling that of the Markhor.

-The Tahr is probably the toughest climber of all the goats, making it a highly desired and worthy addition for any sportsman's wall.
+The Tahr is probably the toughest climber of all the goats, making it a highly desired and worthy addition to any sportsman's wall.
 Hunting him is certainly not to be taken lightly, and the keen sportsman must be willing to work for his trophy.
-Native to the Himalayas, unfortunately it's scarcity there, make it extemely expensive to chase.
+Native to the Himalayas, unfortunately, its scarcity there, make it extremely expensive to chase.

 All is not lost, however, because, in 1904, the Duke of Bedford gave 6 Tahr to New Zealand as a gift from Woburn Safari Park.
 The brutes duly escaped, bred like wildfire and now reside in healthy numbers throughout the Southern Alps of New Zealand.